 > Daycare drop-off

 Working parents face significant challenges during daycare drop-offs.
 You can take the stress out of things by planning ahead.
-If your baby goes to daycare, in advance pack a bag of diapers, pick out an outfit and extra clothes, choose a favourite toy or blanket and take a breastfeeding plan or bottle.
+If your baby goes to daycare, in advance, pack a bag of diapers, pick out an outfit and extra clothes, choose a favorite toy or blanket and take a breastfeeding plan or bottle.
 Wake your child early and don’t rush in the morning; calculate the time you need then add 30 minutes.
 Arrive early so you have time to stick around for a few minutes.

 > Daycare pick-up

 Pick-up time at daycare can be chaotic and rushed for working parents.
 Demanding jobs with long hours can lead to rushing to get to daycare on time.
 Due to work commitments, some parents divide responsibilities so one parent does drop-off and the other pick-up.
 If you work shifts or have an unpredictable schedule, you can easily find on-call babysitters who can watch the kids until you get home.